Century (French band)

 Century were a French rock band formed in Marseille in 1979.
-Led by singer and composer Jean-Louis Milford, Century are probably best known for their single "Lover Why" from the album ...And Soul It Goes from 1986.
-In Brazil, the track "Lover Why" was included in the Globo TV soap opera Ti Ti Ti's soundtrack (aired from 1985 to 1986) and "Gone with the Winner" was in the soundtrack to Hipertensão (1986–87).
-As it was the case in that country, that guaranteed both songs would become hits in the Brazilian music charts.
+Led by singer and composer Jean-Louis Milford, Century are best known for their single "Lover Why" from the album ...And Soul It Goes from 1986.
+In Brazil, "Lover Why" was included on the soundtrack to Globo TV soap opera Ti Ti Ti (aired from 1985 to 1986) and "Gone with the Winner" was on the soundtrack to Hipertensão (1986–87).

-"Lover Why" peaked at #1 in France for seven weeks and also in Portugal, while reaching #11 in Switzerland.
-Their second single, "Jane" peaked only at #35 in France.
-Century has sold over ten million copies worldwide.
+"Lover Why" peaked at No. 1 in France for seven weeks and also in Portugal, while reaching No. 11 in Switzerland.
+Their second single, "Jane" peaked at No. 35 in France.

 Members

 The band was composed of Jean-Louis Milford (vocal and keyboards), Éric Traissard (guitar), Laurent Cokelaere (bass), Christian Portes (drums) and a second guitarist, Jean-Dominique Sallaberry.
 The lyrics of the early successes of the group were all written by Paul Ives.
 The band split in 1989.
-However, Jean-Louis Milford teamed up with lyricist Francis Nugent Dixon, and since 1989, they have worked together.
+Jean-Louis Milford teamed up with lyricist Francis Nugent Dixon, and since 1989 have worked together.
 After several unsuccessful albums, they produced a double CD in 2006 (Timeless).

-After nearly two years of development, working with Walter Clissen in Los Angeles, they entered into the American market with a musical comedy "Seven Stars in Paradise" (2012–2013).
+After nearly two years of development, working with Walter Clissen in Los Angeles, they entered into the American market with a musical comedy, Seven Stars in Paradise (2012–2013).